 I'm a pickle fan, too!
 Miss the sour pickles which came from the Lower East Side pickle barrels in New York City.
 I was recently introduced to some extraordinary pickles made by my friend, Chef Jeremy Umansky of Larder Delicatessen and Bakery (a Beard Foundation nominated restaurant) in Cleveland.
-Sorry, no photo, because we scarfed them down and can't wait to get more.
+Sorry, no photo, because we scarf them down almost immediately and can't wait to get more.
 Jeremy is the author of Koji Alchemy: Rediscovering the Magic of Mold-Based Fermentation.
 His restaurant is like entering a science lab with floor to ceiling shelves of labeled bottles of foods in varying stages of fermentation.
 And, don't get me started on the baked goods which his wife Allie makes.
-The babka bread pudding is out of this world.
+The strawberry pop tarts and babka bread pudding is out of this world.

 Would love to hear what’s on your plate this summer.

 Pat Bennett is the founder and President of Pat's Granola, a Cleveland based food and lifestyle company.

 Pat's Granola is sold online at www.patsgranola.com and is also available at several Northeast Ohio businesses including: